aimms/function-reference/user-interface-related-functions/page-functions/pagesetcursor.rst

 With the procedure :aimms:func:`PageSetCursor` you have maximum control over where you want to set the current keyboard input focus.
-Similar to ``PageSetFocus`` you can specify which page object should get the focus, but additionally you can specify the data element that should be highlighted within the focus object.
+Similar to :aimms:func:`PageSetFocus` you can specify which page object should get the focus, but additionally you can specify the data element that should be highlighted within the focus object.